Finland and Sweden set for NATO invite after Turkey drops opposition

 Turkey said it had “got what it wanted” including “full cooperation [...] in the fight against” the rebel groups.

+"Finland and Sweden, of course, are ready to work with Turkey on the pending deportations or extradition requests of terror suspected individuals," NATO Secretary General Jens Stoltenberg said.

+"But at the same time that this extradition process will take place in accordance with the European Convention on Extradition, I mean, this is, of course, in respect of the rule of law, the legal systems in these countries."

-The latest opinion polling in Finland however, released on Monday, showed little appetite to give in to Turkish demands ahead of the NATO summit.
+The latest opinion polling in Finland, released on Monday, showed little appetite to give in to Turkish demands ahead of the NATO summit.

 A survey for Helsingin Sanomat newspaper found a clear 70% of Finns don't think there should be any change in legislation, or a change in principles, to appease Turkey.